James R. Tuck

 You see, all my stories are set in the same universe, some more obviously than others, but all of them there.
 I don’t have a name for it, though I’m leaning toward the Spiralverse.

 The Spiralverse is a universe built on the concept that major events cause a resonance that splits reality into a new timeline placed on a new earth.
 They are all interconnected and separate at the same time.
 Now this isn’t anything new.
 It’s been done a hundred million ways.
-Almost every comic book publisher has one shared universe for their [...]
+Almost every comic book publisher has one shared universe [...]

 Continue reading CREATING A UNIVERSE (it takes a lot more than seven days)